CntoDev/cnto-additions-old/README.md

   * **hide_actions** - hide the Eject action for safety, use a (vanilla) keybind for ejecting
   * **max_gun_elev** - no angle limitation on soldier aiming upwards/downwards
   * **portable_boat** - a boat in a backpack, what more do you want? .. unpack/repack like a mortar, cool for specop missions
+  * **puffy_smoke** - smoke hand/rifle grenades are slightly better, but not as cartoonish as ACE optionals/particles
   * **rhs_flashlighs** - like bright_flashlight tweak for WMX/2DP RHS flashlights (some guns don't take vanilla flashlight)
   * **rhs_suppressors** - like suppressors tweak, but for rhs M4/AK/etc. suppressors
   * **rhs_vanilla_ammo** - like smoke_bounce tweak, by making RHS UGLs use vanilla shells (when fired, not magazines)